Getting Started with Blazor Dialog Component

 </SfDialog>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor Dialog component will be rendered in the default web browser.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor Dialog component in your default web browser.

 Blazor Dialog